CarlosM16/CarlosM16/README.md

 - 👋 Hi, I’m @CarlosM16
-- 👀 I’m interested in ... learn about everythin of my career
+- 👀 I’m interested in ... learn about everythin of my carreer
 - 🌱 I’m currently learning ...
 PHP,HTML,JS
 - 💞️ I’m looking to collaborate on ... any project rn
 - 📫 How to reach me ...